PurpleMB/purplemb.github.io/_posts/2025-03-21-drink-game.markdown

 </p>

 <p>
 <span class="book-title">Boba Eye</span> was an excellent testing ground for experimenting with many techniques and design paradigms that I plan to continue utilizing as I progress development on it and other projects.
 By and large, it was a success in terms of creating systems that are more open to extension and modification than previous projects.
-I am pleased with the ways in which its systems facilitate and support the rapid, easy creation of additional content such as new customers and flavors.
-Furthermore, its utilization of ScriptableObjects and EventChannels helped to keep its systems decoupled and flexible.
-This will be invaluable as I continue to iterate on and improve different facets of the user experience.
+I am pleased with the ways in which its systems facilitate the rapid, intuitive creation of additional content such as new customers and flavors.
+Furthermore, its utilization of ScriptableObjects and EventChannels helped to keep its systems decoupled and flexible, allowing for easier modification of systems to absorb new content and features
 </p>

 <p>
 However, that is not to say that all aspects of <span class="book-title">Boba Eye</span>'s development progressed flawlessly.
-There are three primary issues that arose during the development of <span class="book-title">Boba Eye</span>: overengineering, managing distinct visual and physics layers, and navigating potential shortcomings of reliance upon ScriptableObjects and events.
+There are three primary issues that arose during the development of <span class="book-title">Boba Eye</span>: overengineering, managing distinct visual and physics layers, and navigating potential shortcomings of overreliance upon ScriptableObjects and events.
 </p>

 <p>